mukesh3710/SRE/Sprint 7/Ansible-Advance/web_db_app_file_separation/readme.md

    - Modular Design: Tasks are organized into reusable and manageable files.
    - Host-Specific Variables: All host-specific details are stored separately for scalability.
    - Ease of Use: Simply execute the main playbook to deploy the entire application.

+---

+## Notes
+   - Use ansible-vault for securing sensitive variables, such as database passwords.
+   - Ensure Python, Ansible, and necessary plugins are installed on the control node.